tedneward/Azgaarnoth/Races/Genasi/Earth.md

 ```
 name = 'Earth'
+description = "***Earth Genasi.*** Tracing their ancestry to dao, the genies of the Elemental Plane of Earth, earth genasi inherit dao’s steadfast strength and control over earth."
 def level0(npc):
-    npc.description.append("***Subrace: Earth.*** Tracing their ancestry to dao, the genies of the Elemental Plane of Earth, earth genasi inherit dao’s steadfast strength and control over earth.")

     npc.traits.append("***Earth Walk.*** You can move across difficult terrain without expending extra movement if you are using your walking speed on the ground or a floor.")

     mergeability = choose("Choose your spellcasting ability for Merge with Stone: ", ['INT', 'WIS', 'CHA'])